szabogabor91/gimlet-website/src/blog/how-to-implement-a-gitops-platform-with-flux-and-kustomize.md

 Using the `releases/staging` and `releases/production` folders, allows this repository to serve as the source of truth for multiple environments - or Kubernetes clusters.

-## Now, let's make the first deploy
+## Now let's make the first deploy

 To deploy your application, you should put the kustomized Kubernetes manifests under `releases/staging/your-app`